slanglab/transition_sampler/README.md

 2. Unzip it in this directory.

+3. `unzip target_prebuilt.zip`

-3. Now you should be able to run:
+4. Now you should be able to run:

         echo -e "I saw the house with a fork.\n\nI saw the house with a chimney.\n\nI saw the house with a telescope." > doc.txt